juan-contreras-dev/lostfind-api/README.md

 REST API design project to manage lost and found items within an educational environment.

+Overview

+This project demonstrates the design of a RESTful API, including endpoints, data structure, and API consumption using JavaScript Fetch.

 Features
 - Register lost or found items
 - Retrieve all items or a specific item by ID